This post was originally published in 2018.

 Shortly after, two stories crossed my path.

 The first was a story about a rediscovered piece of music arranged and performed by prisoners in the Auschwitz-Birkenau concentration camp.
 The music manuscript was only discovered in 2016 and made its debut on November 30, 2018.
-See Why a piece of music last played in Auschwitz is being brought back to life.
+See the article Why a piece of music last played in Auschwitz is being brought back to life or watch the video below.

 These three instances so close together have caused me to think about the practice of being fully alive.